-Executive fatigue and burnout is a 21st century reality
+Executive fatigue and burnout is a 21st Century Reality

-It is a term used to describe adrenal gland fatigue brought on when someone can no longer respond adequately to the demands of their work-life.
+Executive Burnout is a term used to describe adrenal gland fatigue brought on when someone can no longer respond adequately to the demands of their work-life.

 More than 90% of middle and senior level executives complain of constant fatigue and lack of motivation from time to time.
 Are you also one of them them?
 Read on…